AbdelGeorge/academicprojects/README.md

 # ABDEL SINI GEORGE'S PORTFOLIO

 Welcome to my GitHub portfolio!
-I'm a analytics student with a strong interest in data and business analytics.
-Below, you'll find a selection of projects I've worked on.
-Feel free to explore, collaborate, or reach out if you have any questions or opportunities for collaboration.
+I'm a passionate Data Analyst with experience in data analysis, reporting, and database management.
+My expertise lies in extracting meaningful insights from complex datasets, making data-driven decisions, and visualizing trends that drive business success.
 ## About Me

-I'm a junior marketing analyst with a focus on formulating strategy for marketing campaigns.
-I love to learn and experiment with new technologies, and I'm dedicated to writing clean and maintainable code.
+Hi, I'm Abdel Sini George, a passionate Data Analyst with around 2 years of experience.I have hands-on experience in data cleansing, preprocessing, and transforming raw data into actionable reports and dashboards.
+My technical skills include proficiency with SQL, Excel, Power BI, Tableau, and Python, allowing me to work seamlessly across different platforms and tools.

+I am committed to continuous learning and applying the latest techniques in data analysis, aiming to solve real-world problems and create impactful solutions.
+I look forward to contributing my skills and enthusiasm for data to new and exciting projects!

+Feel free to explore my repositories and reach out if you'd like to collaborate!

 ## Projects